MoralisWeb3/Moralis-JS-SDK/packages/next/README.md

 > Moralis Hooks for your NextJS project

 This project is a thin NextJS wrapper around [Moralis](https://moralis.io/), to easily call functionalities and display data.
+It  serves as a proxy, to allow users to access Moralis APIs in client-side.

 Please check the [official documentation of Moralis](https://docs.moralis.io/) for all the functionalities of Moralis.